ooanishoo/ooanishoo/README.md

 ### Hi, I'm Anish.
 Nice to meet you! <img src="https://raw.githubusercontent.com/ooanishoo/ooanishoo/main/public/wave.gif" width="30px">

-I'm a Software Engineer based in Melbourne with a demonstrated history of working in back end and front end technologies.
+I'm a Software Engineer based in Melbourne with a demonstrated history of working in backend and frontend technologies.
 I love to design and write clean codes.
 I'm passionate about building useable products that solve real customer problems.

 _"A great design should always put user experience first and the rest will follow."_